orbuluh/cpp/std-Aha/binary_search.md

     - The type Type1 must be such that an object of *type ForwardIt* can be dereferenced and then implicitly converted to *Type1*.
     - The type Type2 must be such that an object of *type T* can be implicitly converted to *Type2*.​
     - e.g. comp could be -  `[](const vec_value_t& v, target_val_t tgt_val) { return f(v) < tgt_val; }`
-# std::upper_bound: find the first begin than tgt
+# std::upper_bound: find the first bigger than tgt
 - Returns an iterator pointing to the first element in the range [first,last) which compares greater than val.
 - If no element in the range compares greater than val, the function returns last (a.k.a. end).
 - omp signature: `bool pred(const Type1 &a, const Type2 &b);`